konffen/CSGO-autoexec/README.md

    -language textmodorel -novid -nojoy -nothreadedsockets -softparticlesdefaultoff -tickrate 128

-Required for "-language textmodorel": https://gamebanana.com/gamefiles/3711
+Required for "-language textmodorel":
+Put  [csgo_textmodorel.txt](csgo_textmodorel.txt) in 'csgo/resource' folder.

 Change to -tickrate 64 if you want to practice smokes for Valve MM